viebel/blog.klipse.tech/_posts/2019-05-10-java-is-confusing-clojure-is-simple.md

 `ArrayList` are mutable, therefore `yourNumbers.add(4)` changes the content of `yourNumbers`.
 But what about the content of `myNumbers`?
 Is it modified or not?
 Does it behave the same when we call the `add` method in another method (like `add5` in our example)?

-When a Java learner asks herself those questions, she is confused and as I mentionned before, the agreed strategy among Java teachers to explain the behaviour of Data collections is to talk about stack, heaps and the garbage collector.
+When a Java learner asks herself those questions, she is confused and as I mentioned before, the agreed strategy among Java teachers to explain the behaviour of Data Collections is to talk about stack, heaps and the garbage collector.

 (I am not going to tell you what is the output of the above code snippet.
 The point of my article is to illustrate the confusion that occurs in the mind of Java learners and this confusion is avoided in the Clojure.)